wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/notification-hubs/notification-hubs-overview.md

 - **Scale.** Notification hubs scale to millions of devices without the need to re-architect or shard.

 - **Rich set of delivery patterns**:

 	- *Broadcast*: allows for near-simultaneous broadcast to millions of devices with a single API call.

 	- *Unicast/Multicast*: Push to tags representing individual users, including all of their devices; or wider group; for example, separate form factors (tablet vs. phone).

-	- *Segmentation*: Push to complex segment defined by tag expressions (for example, devices in New York following the Yankees).
+	- *Segmentation*: Push to complex segment defined by tag expressions (for example, devices in Beijing following the Guo An).

 	Each device, when sending its handle to a notification hub, can specify one or more _tags_.
 For more information about [tags](http://msdn.microsoft.com/zh-cn/library/azure/dn530749.aspx).
 Tags do not have to be pre-provisioned or disposed.
 Tags provide a simple way to send notifications to users or interest groups.
 Since tags can contain any app-specific identifier (such as user or group IDs), their use frees the app back-end from the burden of having to store and manage device handles.